-Bit 0 - NMI: Non-Maskable Interrupt
+• Bit 0 - NMI: Non-Maskable Interrupt

 This flag is set when the NMI pin matches the NMI sense configuration, and will generate an interrupt request.
+Writing a zero to this bit has no effect.

 Writing a one to this bit clears the non-maskable interrupt flag.